fbdel/Buyers-App/README.md

 ## Overview

-This application allows user to create accounts, organize product data by event, and download the data in a CSV format.
+This application allows user to create accounts, submit/organize product data by event, and download the data in a CSV format.

 ## Tech